-- 2.1 Make arrangements to the satisfaction of the General Manager of Engineering Services and the Director of Legal Services for consolidation of Lots 5, 6 and 7, Block K, District Lot 526, Plan 1530 to create a single parcel. - 2.2 Make arrangements to the satisfaction of the General Manager of Engineering Services and the Director of Legal Services for release of an Easement & Indemnity Agreement 464303M (commercial crossing) prior to building occupancy.
+- 2.2 Make arrangements to the satisfaction of the General Manager of Engineering Services and the Director of Legal Services for release of an Easement and Indemnity Agreement 390185M (commercial crossing) prior to building occupancy.

 Note to Applicant: Arrangements are to be secured prior to zoning enactment, with release to occur prior to issuance of an occupancy permit for the site.
 Provision of a letter of commitment will satisfactorily address this condition for zoning enactment.